 For other ideas check out these itineraries.

 A great place to start is the Lincoln City Community Center, on NE 22nd Street (behind Oceanlake Elks).
 Call the lifeguards at the heated indoor pool 541-994-2131 or click here for the schedule of recreational swims with a waterslide, laps and classes.
 The facility also houses a fitness center, and a state-of-the-art basketball court, walking track and rock climbing wall.
-For more information on the Lincoln City Parks and Recreation Department, click here.

 The Lincoln City Cultural Center offers classes in art, dance, music, literature, and theater.
 The Cultural Center also sponsors play writing contests, fund raisers, and activities to encourage artists of all ages.